JennyChen408/COGS118A/README.md

 # COGS 118A Final Project – Classifier Comparison
 This repository contains the Jupyter notebook used for the COGS 118A final project *“Comparing Traditional Machine Learning Classifiers on Biomedical Data: Effects of Dataset Structure and Train–Test Splits.”*

+👉 Please open: **cogs118a_final_project.ipynb**

 The notebook includes:
 - Loading and preprocessing the four UCI biomedical datasets